mgoren/flgbtqc/resources/epistles.md

 title: Epistles
 permalink: /resources/epistles/
 ---
-{%- include people.html -%}

 # FLGBTQC Epistles

 This page should reference the complete list of FLGBTQC Epistles.
-If you know of an Epistle not listed here, please alert the [website manager](mailto:{{website_manager.email}}).
+If you know of an Epistle not listed here, please alert the [website manager](mailto:{{layout.website_manager.email}}).

 Click on a name below to see that epistle, or click the "View all" button to see all of them together.